 |Masculine||Remains as it is in most cases|

-|Feminine||An ‘e’ is added in most cases|
+|Feminine||An ‘-e’ is added in most cases|

-Une grande personne (an adult)
+Une grande personne (a big person)